Editor: Managing Scripts¶

 Delete an existing section or map element with theaction

-Use the icon to drag a section or map element and drop it in the currently opened script in the scripting panel
+Use the icon to drag a section or map element and drop it at any desired point in the currently opened script in the scripting panel

 Top level Scripts¶

 The following scripts are predefined and are executed by Alyvix Robot at the appropriate time: